What do you mean you don't believe in punishing corporations?

 There has to be a reason.

-And if you go back to the soundbite we played earlier, where Obama says, Well, you know, we can't really stop these jobs from leaving.
+And if you go back to the soundbite we played earlier, where Obama says, well, you know, we can't really stop these jobs from leaving.

-What we need are job training centers to uh train people for the new jobs that are coming in.
+What we need are job training centers to train people for the new jobs that are coming in.

 He doesn't care.

-He must think the jobs at carrier are about defunct anyway.
+He must think the jobs at Carrier are about defunct anyway.

 You're a cog in a wheel.

-You're not an individual, you're a number.
+You're a number.

-There's nothing specific, and he didn't care because he thought these jobs are going away anyway, because he's so futuristic and he's so 21st century.
+And he didn't care because he thought these jobs are going away anyway, because he's so futuristic and he's so 21st century.

-So all these new gigs coming in, Silicon Valley buddies and whatever.
+It's all these new gigs coming in, Silicon Valley buddies and whatever.

 Fix it all with job training centers.